anabramos/human-cockroach-nuclear-bomb/README.md

     - The battle floor will display the choice of both user (player) and computer (enemy) on the table with a small text art representing the choices respectively.

-    - Under the battle floor the game will display the final result of this battle by telling the user if they have won, lost or if it was a tie.
+    - Under the battle floor, the game will display the final result of this battle by telling the user if they have won, lost or if it was a tie.

-    - The score board will then designate a point to the appropriate winner of the battle.
+    - The scoreboard will then designate a point to the appropriate winner of the battle.

         <img src="assets/images/battle_score.png" style="width: 40%" style="height: 100px">

 - Play again question input
-    - After the first round of the battle the user will be asked if he would like to play another round.
+    - After the first round of the battle, the user will be asked if he would like to play another round.
 He is asked to type the capitalized initials of ‘ Y’  for yes and ‘N’ for no.

-    - An error will print in case the character types does not match the valid characters.
+    - An error will print in case the character types do not match the valid characters.

         <img src="assets/images/play_again.png" style="width: 40%" style="height: 100px">